maniospas/sigmastar/README.md

 False
 ```

-## ⚙ Advanced concepts
+## ⚙ Powersets

 Type declarations like the above depend on structural matching of arguments.
 However, you may want to pass a function as an argument.
 The function type
-must be declared as a new primitive that is the powerset of a base combination
+must be declared as a new primitive that forms the powerset of a structural type.
-of primitives enclosed per the syntax `character: {type}`.
+Declaring powersets is done with the syntax `character: {type}`.
 **There are no anonymous types.** This new primitive must also be a single character.

 ```ruby